Seven Tips for Throwing the Perfect Garden Party

-A garden party is the perfect time to let out your inner child.
-Even if it's a kid-free affair, set out some bubbles or hula hoops for your guests to have fun with-you might just be surprised by who gets involved.
-Lawn games are always a big hit-corn hole, bocce ball and croquet are classics.
+A backyard party is the perfect time to let out your inner child.
+Even if it's a kid-free affair, set out some bubbles or hula hoops for your guests to have fun with—you might just be surprised by who gets involved.
+Lawn games are always a big hit—corn hole, bocce ball, and croquet are classics.
 If you don't want to deal with a whole game set, Kertzner says it's just as nice to set out some balls to throw around if you have the space and they won't get in the way of the food.
 If you're on concrete, sidewalk chalk will keep the kids busy for hours, you could even pre-draw a hop scotch game for both the kids and adults.

-Keep things Under Control
+Keep Things Under Control

 Music is a must!
 But be sure to check your local sound ordinances to help determine the volume and energy level of the music you play and how late you keep it on, says Beahm.
 As for clean-up, be sure to not save it all until the end of the night.
-If you're party is at home, set up plenty of garbage cans, and clear things throughout the night.
+If your party is at home, set up plenty of garbage cans, and clear things throughout the night.
 If you're at a park or a different outside space, be sure to set out plenty of garbage bags.
 Weiss suggests designating some helpers than can clear up and help to ensure you leave no trace.

 Have a Backup Plan